The Sharing Center to host annual fundraising event in honor of its 40th anniversary

-The Sharing Center will hold its commemorative Annual Fundraising event in honor of its 40th Anniversary at Wilmot Mountain Resort's Snow Tubing Hill Thursday at 5 p.m.
+The Sharing Center will hold its commemorative Annual Fundraising event in honor of its 40th Anniversary at Wilmot Mountain Resort Snow Tubing Hill Thursday at 5 p.m.

-This event will feature live music, delicious small bites from area restaurateurs, a whiskey and cigar bar, and various exquisite auction items and raffles.
+The event will feature live music, delicious small bites from area restaurateurs, a whiskey and cigar bar, and various auction items and raffles.
 Tickets can be purchased for $50 at https://www.thesharingcenter.net/40years.

 “We are incredibly grateful and inspired by the generosity that has fueled our work since 1983.
 A dream by Kathy and Rick Fors to serve their neighbors blossomed into what we are today: a crisis and resource center serving the 200 square miles of rural Kenosha County," said Executive Director Sharon Pomaville.
 "We are only here because of their dream and the support from neighbors like you.
 I think that deserves recognition (and a little celebration!)."